rssys/kaleidoscope-artifacts/README.md

 2. `avg-cfi.pdf` corresponds to Figure 11 of the paper.
 3. `box-cfi.pdf` and `box-ptd.pdf` correspond to Figure 10 and 12 of the
 	 paper.

-## [Optional] Compile the applications to generate the bitcodes

-TODO.